phischde/www-project-ai-maturity-assessment/DRAFT/content/20_ Applying_the_model/10_Using_the_maturity_levels.md

 # Using the AIMA Maturity Levels

 The OWASP AI Maturity Assessment (AIMA) model builds on OWASP SAMM’s approach, defining three **maturity levels** for each practice in the 8 Business Functions domains with detailed components.
-The AIMA Business Functions are described in the chapter above: Responsible AI Principles, Governance, Data Management, Privacy, Desing, Implementation, Verification and Operation.
+The AIMA Business Functions are described in the chapter above: Responsible AI Principles, Governance, Data Management, Privacy, Design, Implementation, Verification and Operation.

 Each Security Practices inside at each of the 8 Business Functions is described in terms of the following components: